Protecting Victims' Rights for More Than 30 Years

 - You are a government employee terminated for reporting illegal activity.

 - You are fired for claiming overtime or other wage claims.

 - You are fired for reporting violations under the Sarbanes-Oxley Act, which pertains to accounting and securities.

 When you have a contract for a specific period and are satisfying the terms of that employment contract, an employer may not fire you before your contract ends.
 If you are fired in breach of employment contract, you may have a case for a wrongful termination lawsuit.
-To learn more about your rights and to seek legal guidance from a strong, qualified attorney, please send us a message or call us at (214) 383-3606.
+To learn more about your rights and to seek legal guidance, please send us a message or call us at (214) 383-3606.